 - Microsoft offers Microsoft Excel file viewer and converter programs to enable those who do not have MS-Excel or have another version of MS-Excel to view MS-Excel files:Download Excel file viewer

 Egmont Key was occupied by military forces several times in the course of its history.
-At the end of the Third Seminole War (1855-1858), the United States Army detained Indian prisoners here, including, it is believed, the well-known Billy Bowlegs.
+At the end of the Third Seminole War (1855-1858), the United States Army detained Indian prisoners here including, it is believed, the well-known Billy Bowlegs.
 Confederate troops and later the Union Navy occupied the island during the Civil War.
+At the outset of the Spanish-American War in 1898, temporary hospitals such as the one shown in this image were used to treat soldiers wounded in the war.

 Fort Dade was established on Egmont Key in 1898 as a means to safeguard the Tampa Bay area from the imminent Spanish American-War.
 Construction on the fort was completed in 1906.
 The city had more than 300 residents and featured brick roads, electricity, telephones, a hospital, jail, movie theater, bowling alley and tennis courts.
 The fort was deactivated in 1923 and the Tampa Bay Pilots Association set up operations on the island in 1926.
-The pilots travel offshore to meet large ocean-going vessels and safely guide them through the waters of Tampa Bay.
+The pilots association currently inhabits the island, along with one Florida State Park staff member.